oorr90/simple-static-website/README.md

-# simple-static-website
+# Isle Royale National Park
 Creating a website with HTML and CSS to review the basics

 ## Review concepts
-CSS backgrounds
+* CSS backgrounds
-Floats
+* Floats
-Positioning
+* Positioning